plone/documentation/docs/backend/content-types/index.md

     If `True`, the `default_view` will be used if the assigned view is not found.

 `icon_expr`
-:   TALES expression returning the name of one of the registered icons.
+:   {term}`TALES` expression returning the name of one of the registered icons.
     See {doc}`icons`.

 `immediate_view`